Advanced-Computer-Lab-2022/MangaDB/README.md

 - navigate to the frontend folder `cd frontend`
 - download the dependencies `npm install` if it fails run `npm install --force`.
 - now run the client `npm start`.

+## Contribute

+- Promotion start date is needed since what if the admin or the instructor need to input a start date for the promotion to start like for example 30 days before christmas or something as they might not be available to create the promotion on that day.
+- Prevent the user from requesting a refund then simply be able to watch the course and get the certificate before the admin responds.
+- Implement Tests for the backend and for the frontend.

+## License

+- Apache License, Version 2.0 for stripe.

 ## Authors